-Metals are commonly used along with other materials like plastic in electronics and technology.
+Metals are commonly used along with other materials (like plastic) in different types of electronics and technology.

-In this guide, we outline metals used in different types of electronics and technology products, and metals that might be in demand in the future with new technology.
+In the guide below, we outline the different metals used in these different types of electronics and technology products and applications.

 Summary – Metals Used In Electronics & Technology